danja/postcraft/danny.ayers.name/content-raw/entries/2024-09-02_piano-piano.md

 # Piano Piano Task Force and Namespaced Hashtags

-_This was also a test to see if the markdown processor I'm using (?) understood GitHub-flavoured markdown footnotes.
-Apparently not, grrr._

 I'll need help from AI to get the wording of this more quotable, but something like :

-> The slow worker has the advantage of being able to take their time to think about things. [^1]
+> The slow worker has the advantage of being able to take their time to think about things.[^1]

 I am a slow worker and a slow thinker.
 Of course I'd rather I was Mr. Lightspeed[^2] externally and quick-witted[^3] internally.
 But there is a plus side to each failing (#neurodivergence).
 A case in point.